 In April 2011, God tapped our family on the shoulder again.
 This time Kiel and I were asked to make room in our hearts for a precious newborn girl blessed with an extra chromosome.
 After educating ourselves about Down syndrome, Kiel and I jumped head-first in love with sweet baby Sofia.
 Again in November of 2012, we found ourselves drawn to Ukraine and to a little boy with Down syndrome.
 Through our adoption, our eyes were opened to the atrocities happening around the world to children who have Down syndrome, especially once the children reach four or five years old.
 We brought home the long awaited and promised son Isaac in March of 2013.

 NEVER in our wildest imaginations did we think that the Lord’s perfect plan for our lives and for our family would include “scary” viruses and “extra” chromosomes.
-Through those challenges, He moved mountains, not only to glorify Himself, but to BOLDLY show Himself and His desires for His kids.
-While it is NOT always a cake walk, and the challenges are daily, our treasures were stored in DARK PLACES . . . places kept secret . . . hidden in institutions . . . shrouded in disease… But He says: “I will give you hidden treasures, riches stored in secret places, so that you may know that I am the LORD, the God of Israel, who summons you by name.”
-Isaiah 45:3 Who knew that something so hard could be so…….treasure-ish!
+Through those challenges, He moved mountains, not only to glorify Himself, but to BOLDLY show Himself and His desires for His children.
+While it is NOT always a cake walk, and the challenges are daily, God worked out His plan in our lives.
+Our treasures had been stored in dark, scary places; places kept secret, hidden in institutions, shrouded in disease . . .
+But He says: “I will give you hidden treasures, riches stored in secret places, so that you may know that I am the LORD, the God of Israel, who summons you by name.”
+Isaiah 45:3

-The most “OVERLOOKED” have found places in our family and within our staff.
+The most “OVERLOOKED” have found places in our family and within Project HOPEFUL’s staff, volunteers, friends, and Board members.
 This passion drives everything we do.
-These “issues” have names and faces.
-Our goal remains to pour out everything we have been given as a result.
 We pray that Project HOPEFUL is a safe place to learn, grow, share, and most importantly DO, for the sake of the ones that wait.